nellysosobrado/BankApplication/README.md

 Bank application

 Project for managing a bank.
-It is built with ASP.NET Core using Razor Pages, which helps create web pages with C# and HTML together.
+It is built with ASP.NET Core using Razor Pages.
+Uses SQL Server as a database to store the data
-The project also connects to a real SQL Server database.

 This system is for **bank employees only** (not customers).
 There are two roles: